Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Where is the best place to live in Berkeley?

 Berkeley Hills is one of the best places to live in Berkeley close to nature.
 North Berkeley is another popular place to live in Berkeley that is close to the university campus.
+Southside is the best place for students to live.

 Is Berkeley a good location?

 Now you’re ready to book your trip to Berkeley!
 Thanks for reading my complete guide on where to stay in Berkeley.
-For more Northern California travel information, check out my guide to where to stay in San Francisco.
+For more Northern California travel information, check out Laura’s guide to where to stay in San Francisco.

 (Featured Image Credit: ZikG / Shutterstock)